 The Epiphany season has shed so much light on who Jesus is.
 All of this gathering light reaches a climactic moment in Jesus’ Transfiguration.
 Jesus takes Peter, James, and John up a high mountain; there, He is transfigured before them.
 His clothes shine as bright as lightning.
 Moses and Elijah appear, speaking with Jesus.
 And we once again hear the voice of God the Father, this time saying, “This is My beloved Son; listen to Him” (9:7).
 These words echo those heard at the Baptism of Jesus.
 Jesus is God’s beloved Son.

 Jesus repeats the message from the previous chapter that He is going to die and rise again.
 He states this while charging Peter, James, and John not to speak of what they saw until after His resurrection.

 The Season of Epiphany and the Church Year

 In this way, the season of Epiphany stands perfectly between Christmas and Lent.
 Throughout Advent, we light candles as we prepare for Christ to come.
 On Christmas, we light the Christ candle to show that Christ, the light of the world, is now in the world.
 Throughout the season of Epiphany, more and more is revealed about who Jesus is.
 As the season closes, we are pointed to the way of the cross and the forthcoming empty tomb that we will walk through during Lent to get to Easter.

 As you begin your Epiphany journey of light illuminating and enlightening the world, I hope you will see more and more of who Jesus is.

-Plan your sermons for Epiphany by studying the Gospel of Mark with theological insights from a Concordia Commentary.
+Plan your sermons for Epiphany with Concordia Pulpit Resources.